Affiliate Disclosure: All links earn commissionReading Time: 6 minutes

 Polar Hill Splitter – Opinion

 The current extent of Polar Hill Splitter in the Grit X could be a done deal and Polar may have no more plans to develop it, I don’t know.
-Nevertheless, even as it stands now, it is a useful feature and one which identifies hills reasonably well and which otherwise works well.
+Nevertheless, even as it stands now, it is a useful feature and one which identifies hills reasonably well and which works well.
 POWER needs to be added both for cyclists and for runners who use Polar’s own running power calculations, let alone for people like me who use STRYD.

 There is scope for Polar to extend and improve Hill Splitter if they want to.
-All YOU have to do is shout out.

 Return: Polar Grit X Review